Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 ![[registerInit.png]]

 2. Set the Page Title.
 Add a `<title>` tag to identify the page for the browser tab.
 For register.php: `<title>Register | Create Your Account</title>`
-3. For the Registration Page: Add styles for a softer background (#f8f9fa) and defined section titles to organize the long form.
+3. For the Registration Page: Add styles for a softer background (#f8f9fa) and defined section titles to organise the long form.
 ```css
 <style>
     body { background-color: #f8f9fa; }